 What is the problem that a Planned Grazing System solves?

-Keeping it simple, the problem we want to avoid is running out of grass in an un-managed way.
+The problem we want to avoid is running out of grass in an un-managed way.
 Whether we do this by design, intuition or accident, we will be:

 - Building the maximum feed wedge or stack possible, by the end of the growing season, and